CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

 # Lab 8: Deploy and Run the HR/Payroll Copilot Application

-### Estimated Duration: 120 minutes
+### Estimated Duration: 120 Minutes

 **Smart Agent: At the heart of the solution is the Python object Smart_Agent.
 The agent has the following components:**

-  - **Goals/Tasks:** Smart_Agent is given a persona and instructions to follow to achieve certain goals; for example, HR Copilot is about helping answer HR/Payroll questions and update employees' personal information.
+  - **Goals/Tasks:** Smart_Agent is given a persona and instructions to follow to achieve certain goals; for example, HR Copilot is about helping answer HR/Payroll questions and updating employees' personal information.
 This is done using instructions specified in the system message.

   - **NLP interaction and tool execution:** For the ability to use multiple tools and functions to accomplish business tasks, the function calling capability of the 0613 version is utilized to intelligently select the right function (validate identity, search the knowledge base, update address, create ticket) based on the agent's judgment of what needs to be done.
 The agent is also able to engage with users by following the instructions and goals defined in the system message.

   - **Memory:** The agent maintains a memory of the conversation history.
 The memory is backed by Streamlit's session state.
   - **LLM:** The agent is linked to a 0613 GPT-4 model to power its intelligence.

-## Lab objectives
+## Lab Objectives

 You will be able to complete the following tasks:

 - Task 1: Build your own HR/Payroll copilot locally
-- Task 2: Integrate Azure Cognitive Search with your Application
+- Task 2: Integrate Azure Cognitive Search with your application
 - Task 3: Deploy the HR/Payroll Copilot application to Azure

-### Task 1: Build your own HR/Payroll copilot locally
+### Task 1: Build Your Own HR/Payroll Copilot Locally

 **HR/Payroll Copilot**: The HR/Payroll Copilot is a locally hosted application designed to assist with HR and payroll-related tasks.
 It integrates with Azure OpenAI and Cognitive Search to perform functions such as: